Covenant Life Church: History

 In 2014, a civil lawsuit against Covenant Life Church and Sovereign Grace Ministries alleging a cover-up of child sexual abuse was dismissed in Maryland.
 The case was dismissed by a lower court with prejudice since the statute of limitations for a civil suit in Maryland had passed.
 The case was finally dismissed by Maryland's highest court on September 22, 2014.

 In January 2015 Joshua Harris announced plans to step down as lead pastor and pursue formal graduate theological studies at Regent College in Vancouver, BC.
 He stated in an interview that "the isolation of Covenant Life, and of a small cluster of churches of which it was a part, may have fed leadership mistakes, including the decision of pastors — himself among them — to handle a child sexual abuse case internally instead of going to police."

 In December 2015, Covenant Life Church voted to call P.J.
 Smyth (Johannesburg, South Africa) to be its new lead pastor.
 After a lengthy immigration process, he and his family received their visas in October 2016 and he was installed on January 29, 2017.

 Early in 2018, tensions developed within the Board of Elders.
 Outside leaders and church members were invited to help resolve differences related to preaching and polity, but in July the elders and Pastor Smyth decided to part ways.
 Covenant Life's Board of Elders continues to provide leadership for the church.
 Smyth plans to plant a new church in the DC Metro region.
 When Smyth left the church, many middle aged people, and parents with children left the church too and decided to follow Smyth and help him start a new church.

 Educational support for parents

 Covenant Life School, an accredited K-12 day school, is housed in Covenant Life's facility.
-Over 250 students currently attend the day school, which is accredited by the Association of Christian Schools International and the Middle States Association of Colleges and Schools.
+Over 300 students currently attend the day school, which is accredited by the Association of Christian Schools International and the Middle States Association of Colleges and Schools.

+Covenant Life School's mascot is known as the cougar.

 Covenant Life Church also provides a Family Schools Program to support homeschooling parents in the church and community.